thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/configuration.md

 In this case, *'HTTP_BIND_ADDRESS'* is the environment variable name and *'0.0.0.0'* is the default value.

-You can use the simple example below to add a new environment variable 'HTTP_BIND_PORT' with value '8084'.
+You can use the simple example below to add a new environment variable 'HTTP_BIND_PORT' with the value '8084'.

 ```bash
 ...